paperclipstudio/Coffee-Machine/README.md

 ![](./resources/official_armmbed_example_badge.png)
-# Blinky Mbed OS example
+# Gaggia Coffee Machine PID Controller

-The example project is part of the [Arm Mbed OS Official Examples](https://os.mbed.com/code/) and is the [getting started example for Mbed OS](https://os.mbed.com/docs/mbed-os/latest/quick-start/index.html).
+This is a project built apon mbed OS 6.9 targeting an STM32F4 DISCOERY The example project is part of the [Arm Mbed OS Official Examples](https://os.mbed.com/code/) and is the [getting started example for Mbed OS](https://os.mbed.com/docs/mbed-os/latest/quick-start/index.html).
 It contains an application that repeatedly blinks an LED on supported [Mbed boards](https://os.mbed.com/platforms/).

 You can build the project with all supported [Mbed OS build tools](https://os.mbed.com/docs/mbed-os/latest/tools/index.html).
 However, this example project specifically refers to the command-line interface tool [Arm Mbed CLI](https://github.com/ARMmbed/mbed-cli#installing-mbed-cli).